NicMcPhee/web-sockets-example/LABTASKS.md

 # Lab Tasks

-- Questions that you need to answer (as a group!) are indicated with question mark symbols (:question:).
+- Questions that you need to answer (as a team!) are indicated with question mark symbols (:question:)
-- Tasks that specify work to do without a written response will be bulleted.
+- Tasks that specify work to do without a written response will be bulleted

-Responses to questions should be submitted as specified by your instructor.
+Write up your answers to these questions in a Google Doc and turn that in via Canvas on the assignment for this lab.

+:bangbang:
+   * [ ] __Make sure that everyone in your group has edit privileges on the document.__
+   * [ ] __Make sure that the link you turn in gives us at least comment privileges.__
+   * [ ] __Include the URL of the GitHub repository for your group at the top of the GDoc.
+This will make it easier for us to figure out which team is "Snoozing Llamas".__

 Definitely ask if you're ever confused about what you need to do for a given task, or what the answer to a question is, etc.

-## Exploring the project

-Look over the directory structure of the project before you start making changes to it.
-Note that the structure has changed significantly since the previous lab!

-Answer questions 1 and 2 in [QUESTIONS](#questions).

-### Exploring the client
+## Exploring the client

-The client side of our project has moved since lab #2, the testing is now being handled in a different way, and we've introduced several new tools to help us with client-side development.
+The client side of our project has changed since lab #2.
+The testing is handled in two new places (Angular spec files for testing Angular and e2e tests) with new tools (Jasmine/Karma and Protractor).

-Answer questions 3 and 4 in [QUESTIONS](#questions).
+:question: Answer questions 1 and 2 in [QUESTIONS](#questions).

-### Exploring the server

-The server in this case is all tucked inside a `jar` file and moved to a new directory.
-In the next lab you'll get to revisit the server code.

 ## Todo API: Redux